Workers Compensation Lawyer Collinsville Illinois

 • Carpal Tunnel

-What is workers’ compensation?
+What is Workers’ Compensation?

 This is a type of insurance that all employers are required to have in the State of Illinois.
 It covers expenses in the case of on-the-job injuries and conditions that arise because of unsafe working conditions.
 However, your employer may also deny your claim, which means you’d have to file for a hearing with the Workers’ Compensation Commission to prove the cause of your injuries.

-What to do if injured at work
+What to Do if I'm Injured at Work

 The workers’ compensation process can be frustrating and confusing.
 Through all of it, it’s important to take the right steps to ensure the success of your claim.
 Follow these steps if you’re injured at your place of work.

-Seek proper medical care from a licensed physician.
+• Get appropriate medical care from a qualified physician.

-Notify your employer within the correct amount of time.
-(45 days in IL)
+• Notify your employer within 45 days in Illinois.

-Make sure your doctor fully explains the nature of your injury.
+• Ask your doctor to clearly explain the nature of your injury.

-Follow any instructions, recommendations and referrals from your doctor.
+• Follow all instructions, recommendations, and referrals from your doctor.

-Your case is not too small – consult a workers’ comp attorney.
+• Never assume your case is too small – always consult an attorney.

 Workers’ Comp Medical Coverage

 The Workers’ Compensation Act says that your employer has to pay for health care that’s related to any injury that you suffered on the job.
 That includes first-aid, medical, surgical and chiropractic treatments.
 Apart from emergency care, you can receive treatment from two physicians of your own choosing and any physicians that you’re referred to relating to your injury.
-This is called the Chain of Referral, and it requires that reasonable and necessary medical care to be covered.
+This is called the Chain of Referral, and it requires that reasonable and necessary medical care be covered.